Voters See Economy Through Political Lens in Polarized Era

 Trump won the presidency by wringing tens of thousands of votes out of small towns and medium-size cities across Wisconsin, Michigan and Pennsylvania.

-He did it in places like Appleton.
-The city of stone and brick hugs the Fox River, its currents powering the smoke-stacked paper mills that built fortunes.
+He did it in places like Appleton's Outagamie County.
+A city of stone and brick, Appleton hugs the Fox River, its currents powering the smoke-stacked paper mills that built fortunes.
 Now condos, cafes, offices and a jogging trail line the riverbank.

 The trail ends downtown at Houdini Plaza, a monument to the city’s most famous offspring, illusionist Harry Houdini.
 His words are inscribed on the monument where his childhood home once stood: “What the eyes see and the ears hear, the mind believes.”